Photo of University Hall

 Specialization

 My doctoral research focused on STEM education, particularly on integrated teaching and learning of mathematics and science in the middle school setting.
 I studied mathematics and science teachers' classroom practices, where these disciplines were intentionally (and sometimes unintentionally) connected in a single lesson.
-I continue to be interested in learning about teachers' perceptions and attitudes about math and science integration, how these perceptions and attitudes affect classroom practices, as well as other factors involved in integrated teaching.
-I am also interested in researching students' learning experiences in STEAM settings.
+I continue to be interested in learning about teachers' perceptions of math and science integration, including STEAM, and how these perceptions affect their classroom practices.